JSON Mode

 When JSON mode is sufficient

-JSON mode works well when the prompt reliably produces a consistent structure and you want to guard against occasional formatting errors (stray text before the JSON, missing closing braces).
-For prototyping and lightweight extraction tasks, it's often the right tradeoff - simpler to prompt than a full schema.
+JSON mode works well when your prompt reliably produces a consistent structure and you want to guard against occasional formatting errors such as stray text before the JSON or missing closing braces.
+For prototyping and lightweight extraction tasks, it often provides the right tradeoff: simpler to implement than a full schema while still guaranteeing parseable output.

 Enabling JSON mode

 OpenAI: response_format: { type: "json_object" }.
-Anthropic: use a tool call with no required parameters and parse the response, or use Anthropic's beta structured outputs.
-Always include "JSON" or the structure in the prompt itself - models without a prompt hint can produce empty objects.
+Anthropic: use their structured output feature or implement tool calls with JSON response parsing.
+Always include "JSON" or the expected structure in your prompt itself - models without a prompt hint can produce empty objects or non-JSON output.